akharroubi/Rail3D/README.md

 <img src="images/hmls.png" alt="Network" style="zoom:100%;" />

 ### French MLS point clouds of railroad environment
 The SNCF LiDAR dataset is a valuable resource provided by SNCF Reseau, the French state-owned railway company.
 This dataset comprises approximately 2 kilometers of rail-borne LiDAR data, representing a non-annotated subset of a more extensive collection.
 The geospatial reference system employed for this dataset is RGF93-CC44 / NGF-IGN69, ensuring its alignment with regional mapping standards and geographic referencing.
 The dataset is primarily presented in the compressed LAZ format with a total of 16 tiles publicly available under the Open Database License (ODbL).
+The original data can be found at:https://ressources.data.sncf.com/explore/dataset/nuage-points-3d/table/

 <img src="images/sncf.png" alt="Network" style="zoom:100%;" />